cloudposse-terraform-components/aws-cloudtrail-bucket/src/README.md

 # Component: `cloudtrail-bucket`

-This component is responsible for provisioning a bucket for storing cloudtrail logs for auditing purposes.
-It's expected to be used alongside
-[the `cloudtrail` component](https://github.com/cloudposse/terraform-aws-components/tree/main/modules/cloudtrail).
+This component is responsible for provisioning a bucket for storing CloudTrail logs for auditing purposes.
+It's expected to be used alongside [the `cloudtrail` component](https://github.com/cloudposse/terraform-aws-components/tree/main/modules/cloudtrail).
 ## Usage

 **Stack Level**: Regional